21 Common Retirement Challenges You Need to Prepare For

 Retirement looks good in ads.
 Beaches.
 Golf.
 Laughing over lunch at 11 a.m. on a Tuesday.
-But once the party’s over, reality shows up.
-And it usually comes with bills, boredom, and a long list of things no one warned you about.
+But when the party’s over, real-life retirement challenges start showing up.

 Are you actually ready for retirement, or just hoping it all works out?
 Read this before finding out the hard way.